Prajwal0105/stock-market-real-time-data-analysis-using-kafka/README.md

 - Use python to produce that data and put in Kafka clusture
 - Then we will consume that data and store it in Amazon S3
 - Crawl this data using Crawler to build a Glue catalog
-- Analyze the data using Amazon Athena
+- Analyze the data using Amazon Athena using SQL